How to Boost Your Immune System Before Flu Season Hits

 Every year, when the weather cools, the days shorten, and flu season creeps in, the best defense isn’t waiting until symptoms strike.
 The key to warding off the flu and other illnesses is strengthening your immune system before viruses start circulating.

-According to the CDC, up to 20% of the U.S population gets the flu every year, usually between October and March, resulting in about 5 million serious illnesses and thousands of deaths among those who are most vulnerable.
+According to the CDC, up to 20% of the U.S. population gets the flu every year, usually between October and March, resulting in about 5 million serious illnesses and thousands of deaths among those who are most vulnerable.

 A strong immune system depends on nourishment from the inside out: the right nutrients, herbs, gut balance, and lifestyle rhythms that keep your body resilient.
 Here’s a step-by-step look at how to prepare your defenses naturally, through both your diet and daily habits.